Who we are

 The Safer Recruitment Consortium is a partnership between four organisations with the safety and wellbeing of children at their heart:

-Representatives of these organisations have been working together, in consultation with the DfE, since January 2014 to ensure that schools, FE colleges and other education providers have access to high quality, up to date Safer Recruitment training from September 1st 2014.
+Representatives of these organisations have been working together, in consultation with the DfE, since January 2014 to ensure that schools, FE colleges and other education providers have access to high quality, up to date Safer Recruitment training.

 We have also been considering how to quality assure the training and maintain consistency of delivery as well as working hard to ensure that accredited Safer Recruitment trainers around the country are verified and able to access these new materials as quickly as possible.